 The AC3 soundtrack has always the 384kbps bitrate at 48KHz, almost always 20bit 5.1 channels, but in some (rare) cases the number of channels could vary – usually during extra material like making of, documentary etc.

-I found no proof (until now), but there are evidences that the theatrical mixes are used for AC3 laserdisc soundtracks “as is”; in fact, many argue that laserdisc Dolby Digital sounds better than the DVD counterpart, also if the latter has an higher bitrate; indeed, most DVD DD soundtracks are mixed taking in account home users, and they should sound good with any kind of audio configuration, and hence it’s a sort of compromise, while the laserdisc has that “in your face” sound typical of theaters.
+I found no proof (until now), but there are clues that the theatrical mixes are used for AC3 laserdisc soundtracks “as is”; in fact, many argue that laserdisc Dolby Digital sounds better than the DVD counterpart, also if the latter has an higher bitrate; indeed, most DVD DD soundtracks are mixed taking in account home users, and they should sound good with any kind of audio configuration, and hence it’s a sort of compromise – that’s why, to avoid this, some titles offered both multichannel and stereo Dolby Surround encoded tracks.
+At the contrary of DVD that almost always use near field mix, laserdisc usually use the same DTS theatrical far field mix, and has that “in your face” sound typical of theaters.

 Someone could think that is not possible, as the theatrical AC3 soundtrack is 320kbps, while laserdisc has 384kbps… think that the LD AC3 is stored on analog form, and surely the signal contains some sort of stronger error correction, due to the fact that analog reading is not perfect; also, it is possible that the signal is simply padded from 320kbps to 384kbps, as it was more economic to take the theatrical mix and copy to laserdisc than remake a home version…